-EdD, MSN, CNE, FRE, RN, Associate Dean
+EdD, MSN, CNE, FRE, RN, Associate Dean and Chair

 Dr. Patricia Spurr is the Associate Dean for the Kosair Charities College of Health and Natural Sciences with oversight responsibilities for the School of Nursing and Applied Behavioral Analysts (ABA).
 She previously served as the Undergraduate Nursing Director at Spalding and returns to the university as a tenured professor.
 Becoming an RN at the age of 19, Dr. Spurr has held a variety of positions within practice, corporate, regulatory, and academic settings.
 She has taught at both the undergraduate and graduate nursing levels with her specialty areas including organizational administration, nursing leadership and public policy.
 Before returning to Spalding, Dr. Spurr held the position of Education Consultant for the Kentucky Board of Nursing.
 In this role, she served as a resource and advisor to Practical, Associate, Baccalaureate, and Graduate nursing programs across the state.
 Additionally, she served for six years, two years as chair on the National Council of State Boards of Nursing Exam Committee providing oversight of the development and administration of the NCLEX exam.
 In 2012, Dr. Spurr earned the designation of Fellow of Regulatory Excellence.
 Dr. Spurr holds a Bachelor’s and Master’s degree in Nursing from the University of Louisville and a doctorate in education with a focus in Human Resources.
 She has spoken extensively across Kentucky, regionally, and nationally on the topic of nursing education.
 Her areas of interest include academic integrity, student retention and at-risk students.